nikorasukyasuta/regis/docs/architecture/ARCHITECTURE_V1.md

 - **Validation at service layer**
 - **No partial writes:** multi-table operations are transactional
 - **Preferred append-only patterns** for notes and communication history
+- Soft‑deleted records are never modified except for restoration

 ### 6.3 Deletion policy
 - **Policy:** [SOFT DELETE ONLY]